Claudio-creis/Spotify_Analysis/README.md

 ## Output

-Relevant plots are annotated with song count.
+Relevant plots are annotated with song counts.
 Genres, tempos, and keys reduced to dominant segments to avoid dimensional bloat.

 ## Author